jvm269/EnergyVisualization/README.md

 We used plot.ly to chart our pie graph and d3 for our geo map and stacked energy graph

-Our data can be found HERE: https://www.kaggle.com/unitednations/international-energy-statistics/activity
+Our original data can be found HERE: https://www.kaggle.com/unitednations/international-energy-statistics/activity.
+We used mongo to filter the data to a smaller subset.